One of the biggest mistakes businesses make with their content is to only publish it in a single place such as their website.

 For a blog post, use some teaser text, such as the first paragraph or so, to encourage visitors back to your post.

 Use an image from the content—such as the blog post's Featured Image—to maximize engagement and attract as many eyeballs as you can.

-To maximize your return, do things like:
+To maximize your return from a paid ad, do things like:

 - Integrate opportunities for visitors to opt-in to your list.